exiang/open_hub_wiki/API-for-Developers.md

   * **User** - user can only access the API thru the above two entity: either partner or developer.
 Eg: a normal user that like to access his own information thru API has to register as a developer with us

 ## Swagger
-OpenHub default module `WAPI` provide a web interface for developers to test their API with the use of Swagger.
+OpenHub default module `WAPI` provide a web interface for developers to test their REST like API with the use of Swagger.
 It is accessible from `https://mydomain.com/wapi/swagger`.

+## API in module
+More information available at [Module Web API](Module-Web-API)